 Description

 Duct Tape and Grace is a collection of poems, prose, and memories from a woman who grew up in a revolving door house, joined the Marine Corps, became a helicopter mechanic, and then — at fifty — took a DNA test that changed everything.
-This book is what happened when she finally put it all down on paper.
+This is an .epub file download.@womanveteranwriter

 This book contains themes of trauma, domestic violence, addiction, and